rorzen/Github-Wiki-to-Gitbook/README.md

 ### Configure cron

-Logued with your www-data account :
+Log with your www-data account :
 ```
 crontab -e
 ```